 Retro Christmas Advertisements from Mid-Century America

 Christmas is around the corner and to celebrate this magical holiday we are featuring a few samples of holiday related advertisements and images from between 1946 and 1964, courtesy of Roger Wilkerson’s collection.

-To me, the hand drawn illustrations and images in mid-century advertisements are the epitomy of style and warmth.
+To me, the hand drawn illustrations and images in mid-century advertisements are the epitome of style and warmth.
 They really show-off how talented advertising America were some 50-60 years ago.
 That fine attention to design and pseudo-realism really grabs me and makes me secretly wish that’s the way the holiday season would look every year.

 So, from all of us, to all of you – Merry Christmas, Happy Hanukah and a Happy New Year!